SimpleLogix/Calendar/README.md

 - ✅ Display current day & month as well as next/prev months
 - ✅ Add, edit, or remove custom events
-  * [ ] Add the ability to colo-code events
+  * [ ] Add the ability to color-code events
-- ✅ Events saved and laoded locally
+- ✅ Events saved and loaded locally
-  - [ ] Possibly host on some online web service

 <!-- RESOURCES -->
 ## Resources